Introduction

 - 17,000 pounds with dependents or

-- 14,000 pounds without dependents for a PCS authorization/order issued on or after receiving notice of selection to that position and for the remainder of the military career.
+- 14,000 pounds without dependents for a PCS authorization/order issued on or after receiving notice of receiving the position.
+This goes for the remainder of their military career.

 Military Move Overweight Charges

-If you go over your PCS weight allowance with any part of your PCS, it could take some time for the charges to catch up to you.
-Avoid getting a nasty surprise for your wallet and work to ensure your HHG shipment is not overweight.
-All overages will be charged to you if you don’t stay under your weight allowance.
+If you go over your PCS weight allowance, it could take some time for the charges to catch up to you.
+Avoid getting a nasty surprise after you arrive at your new location by being diligent in ensuring your household goods shipment is not overweight.
+Remember, all overages will eventually be charged to you if you don’t stay under your weight allowance.

-Expert Tip – When estimating the weight of your home, calculate 1,500 lbs. per room in addition to large appliances.
-Don’t get caught with pricey overages for your upcoming PCS move.
+Expert Tip: When estimating the weight of your home, calculate 1,500 lbs. per room in addition to the weight of large appliances.
+You won’t want to get caught with pricey overages for your upcoming PCS move.
 As of August 2013, the minimum excess cost for going over your PCS weight allowance ranges anywhere from hundreds to thousands of dollars!

 PCS Calculator

-Use the Defense Travel Management Office’s tools to help you decide what type of move is best for your family and calculate your PCS weight allowance for both CONUS and OCONUS moves.
-Some types of PPM moves may mean you end up with extra cash in your pocket.
-Make a careful plan if you count on making a profit to be sure your efforts are successful.
+Use the Defense Travel Management Office’s tools to help you decide what type of move is best for your family, and calculate your PCS weight allowance for both CONUS and OCONUS moves.
+Some types of Personally Procured Moves (PPM) may mean you end up with extra cash in your pocket.
+By planning carefully, you can ensure your efforts to walk away with some extra cash are successful.

-Related read: Top 15 Apps For Your PCS Move
+Related Read: Check out these Top 15 Apps For Your PCS Move!

 PCS Move Tips

 This includes items that are incomplete or waiting for repair.
-We’re looking at you, single socks, discolored sheets, and threadbare towels!
-There are probably single-use kitchen gadgets that you can leave behind, too!
+Yes, we’re looking at you—single socks, discolored sheets, broken bookshelf and threadbare towels!
+There are probably single-use kitchen gadgets that you can leave behind, too.

 3. Take Photos of Your Household Belongings